All applicants whose first language is not English must meet Humber’s English Language Proficiency Policy.

 If you’re an international student, you can apply directly to Humber via our International Centre.

 In order to continue with your application for Funeral Director Class 1, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This document contains all the information you need to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This document contains all the information you need to prepare and submit additional requirements for consideration.

-Applicants must meet both academic and secondary requirements in order to meet minimum program eligibility.
+Applicants must meet both academic and additional requirements in order to meet minimum program eligibility.
 Meeting minimum eligibility does not guarantee an offer of admission.
 Please refer to the program page at www.humber.ca to verify this program’s academic admission requirements.
-If you have any questions, please contact
+If you have any questions, please contact using the email address or phone number on this page.

 Applicants are required to submit a letter of intent, resume, and a questionnaire that demonstrates evidence of observation or work experience in a funeral home.